nachocaru/xaprb.com/content/blog/2006-07-23-how-to-track-what-owns-a-mysql-connection.md

 title: How to track what owns a MySQL connection
 date: "2006-07-23"
 permalink: /2006/07/23/how-to-track-what-owns-a-mysql-connection/
-description:
-  - >
-    Explains how to find the name and UNIX process ID of the program that owns a MySQL connection, given a connection ID.
 ---
 MySQL doesn't yet provide good tools for some troubleshooting tasks.
 Fortunately, there is some low-hanging fruit you can pluck.
 One example is a tool to record who owns a MySQL database connection, so long-running transactions can be traced back to the source.
 This article demonstrates an easy way to solve that problem.